 Sweet potato vine (Ipomoea) are very easy to propagate by taking cuttings and rooting them in water.
 It can be done anytime of year and is a great way to get more plants for free.
 They even make good houseplants provided you can give them enough light.

-- When you have removed most of the leaves, make a fresh cut on the bottom of the stem, just below a leaf node and put the stem in room temperature water.
+When you have removed most of the leaves, make a fresh cut on the bottom of the stem, just below a leaf node and put the stem in room temperature water that doesn not have chlorine in it.
+If your water is chlorinated, simply let some water sit in a cup overnight on the counter so that the chlorine can evaporate.
 Make sure that at least two leaf nodes are covered with water.
-I like to use shot glasses as they are the perfect size for rotting small cuttings.
+I like to use shot glasses as they are the perfect size for rotting small cuttings like these.

-- Change the water every few days to keep it nice and clean and free of disease.
+Change the water every few days to keep it nice and clean and free of disease.
 You should begin to see roots growing in 2-3 weeks.
-There is no need to add fertilizer or anything to the water; plain tap water is fine.
+There is no need to add fertilizer or anything to the water; plain tap water or rain water is fine.